nliaudat/kelvin/adversarial_critique.md

 - Reword the attack table entry in `stream_cipher_security.md` to explicitly state: "Known plaintext reduces effective security to 128-bit SHAKE256 preimage resistance — the n-body simulation provides zero additional protection in this scenario"
 - Remove the "doesn't reveal other messages" language which trivialises the risk

+### Resolution (2026-06-05)

+`README.md` now includes the explicit caveat: "Like any stream cipher, known plaintext reveals the keystream for that session.
+With known plaintext, the n-body layer is bypassed and the attacker directly attacks SHAKE256 preimage resistance (256-bit classical, 128-bit quantum).
+The computational asymmetry protects the KDF, not the stream cipher."

 ---

 ## 23. [ADDRESSED] "No Algebraic Structure" Is True of All Stream Ciphers, Not Special to Kelvin